Neverball/neverball-docs/Entities.md

 ## info_null

-The *info_null* entity defines a billboard.
-Billboards are fundamental in the creation of backgrounds and are used to greatly enhance the visuals of ball skins, and they can also be used in levels.
+The *info_null* entity defines an animated billboard.
+Billboards are fundamental in the creation of backgrounds and ball skins, and are used to add visual details to a level.
+A description of *info_null* is available in the [background documentation](Backgrounds.md).